-Annette Insdorf, documentaries, Eva Longoria, Fernanda Gordon Fisher, Frances Negron-Muntaner, George Chakiris, Gloria Estefan, John Ferguson, Julia Foulkes, Justina Machado, Karen Olivo, Lin-Manuel Miranda, Mitzi Gaynor, Morgan Freeman, movies, Norman Lear, reviews, Rita Moreno, Rita Moreno: Just a Girl Who Decided to Go For It, Tom Fontana, Tony Taccone, Whoopi Goldberg
+Annette Insdorf, documentaries, Eva Longoria, Fernanda Gordon Fisher, film festivals, Frances Negron-Muntaner, George Chakiris, Gloria Estefan, John Ferguson, Julia Foulkes, Justina Machado, Karen Olivo, Lin-Manuel Miranda, Mitzi Gaynor, Morgan Freeman, movies, Norman Lear, reviews, Rita Moreno, Rita Moreno: Just a Girl Who Decided to Go For It, Sundance Film Festival, Tom Fontana, Tony Taccone, Whoopi Goldberg

 February 4, 2021